 Istanbul police arrest suspect, 4 others in Reina nightclub shooting

-ISTANBUL — Police in Istanbul have arrested the man suspected of plotting the deadly New Year’s Eve attack on the Reina nightclub along with four others, according to Turkish news agency Anadolu.
+ISTANBUL — Police in Istanbul have arrested a suspect in the deadly New Year’s Eve attack on the Reina nightclub along with four others, according to Turkish news agency Anadolu.

 The suspect, who has not been named, was arrested late Monday, Andalou reported, citing security sources.
 A man of Kyrgyz origin and three women were taken into custody with the accused attacker, Anadolu and Turkish media reported.